amstaddigital/sculptdroid/README.md

 # Sculptdroid 2

 An android sculpting app initially based on SculptGL.
-It is currently being rewritten using BabylonJS for performance improvements.
+The updating and refactoring process will be slow to ensure proper structure.